lukebemish/lukebemish.github.io/_posts/2025-08-03-gradle-dependencies-part-2.md

 ### Third-party artifact selectors

-Gradle support's Maven's metadafa format.
+Gradle support's Maven's metadata format.
 When you publish a project using the `maven-publish` plugin, it publishes a maven `.pom` along with its own metadata; when you consume a dependency from a Maven repository, its transitive dependencies (declared in Maven's format) work as expected.
 Maven GAVs used to locate dependencies are a bit different from a Gradle module component identifier.
 While a module component identifier might look like:
 ```
 group.id:module-name:version
 ```